-I mean, who wouldn’t want to wake up to a stack of these banana pancakes?
-They’re perfectly fluffy, packed full of banana flavor, and exactly portioned to make a breakfast for two.
-Like my Fluffy Buttermilk Pancakes for Two, this banana pancake recipe will make exactly four good-sized pancakes, so you can enjoy them with someone else or make them solo and freeze the extra two for next weekend (always an excellent option).
+Like my buttermilk pancakes for two, this banana pancake recipe will make exactly four good-sized pancakes, so you can enjoy them with someone else or make them solo and freeze the extra two for next weekend (always an excellent option).

-- Slathered with peanut butter and honey or chocolate sauce
+- Slathered with peanut butter and honey, peanut butter sauce, or chocolate sauce

 - Topped with strawberry sauce and whipped cream